Modification Manual

 When you’re finished and have added your new Output, remember to disable ‘xLODGen Resource - SSE Tamriel’

-See this video from Biggie_Boss if anything isn’t clear enough, or you prefer visual learning
+See the video guide from Biggie_Boss if anything isn’t clear enough, or if you prefer visual learning.

 Grass Cache

-This will only ever need to be done if you have changed the Grass Mod or added a Worldspace, and you want Grass LODs.
+This will only ever need to be done if you have edited or added a Worldspace, or changed the grass mod.
+This can fix floating/clipping grass, improve performance, and allow Grass LODs.

-NOTE - To ensure a smooth process, make a new Profile and name it ‘Grass Cache’ when doing the steps in the video.
-Prior to running your Grass Cache you will want to disable SkyrimSouls RE in the Gameplay & Systems Changes Separator, as well as EVERYTHING in the ENB (or CS if you use it) Separator, and EVERYTHING IN ALL 3 UI SEPARATORS.
-When finished Precaching you can simply swap back to your Default Profile and everything you had disabled should be back to normal!
+You are STRONGLY urged to make a new profile for this process and name it ‘Grass Cache’.
+In this Grass Cache profile you will want to disable SkyrimSouls RE in the Gameplay & Systems Changes Separator, as well as EVERYTHING in the ENB (or CS if you use it) Separator, and EVERYTHING IN ALL 3 UI SEPARATORS.
+When finished Precaching you can simply swap back to your Default Profile and everything you had disabled will be back to normal!

 PERFORMANCE - ADDING GRASS LODS

-If you are a Performance User and think you can squeeze out extra fidelity, you could try adding Grass LODs!
-I’ve already Precached the Grass for you so the process is simpler than doing it from scratch with a different Grass Mod.
-First, remove the TexGen and DynDOLOD Outputs that are currently in your Outputs Separator.
-Rerun TexGen, following the images below to select the Grass LOD option, and install it’s zipped Output.
-Repeat this for DynDOLOD (Grass LOD will not be greyed [Image 2] if you do the TexGen step correctly).
-If you decide in the future that you want dont Grass LODs after all, simply redownload the Performance Outputs from the Nexus Page and replace the ones you have created!
+If you are a Performance User that hasn’t modified the list but would like to squeeze out extra fidelity, you could try adding Grass LODs!
+I’ve already Precached the Grass for you so the process is simpler than doing it from scratch.
+First, disable the TexGen and DynDOLOD Outputs that are currently in your Outputs Separator (always note where plugins were in the right pane before doing this).
+Rerun TexGen, following the images below to select the Grass LOD option (ensure ‘Direct’ and ‘Ambient’ settings are both 120), and install it’s zipped Output.
+Repeat this for DynDOLOD (Grass LOD will not be greyed [Image 2] if you do the TexGen step correctly, lower the density setting to 40%).
+If you decide in the future that you want don’t Grass LODs after all, simply redownload the Performance Outputs from the Nexus Page and replace the ones you have created!

 TexGen

-This program is one of the easier ones, see the image for the settings I use - Main Users will/should have the ‘Units Per Pixel’ value set to 8.0 (1440p)
+This program is one of the easier ones, settings auto-populate so you will be good to go (see the image for the settings I use if you want to double check).

 DynDOLOD